UBC-OpenRobotics/robocupathome-docs/docs/source/doc_template/getting_started.rst

 2. What are the arguements that can be passed to the launch files?
 3. What environment variables does launching require?

-A block diagram of the system would be helpful here
+A block diagram of the system would be helpful here.

+If you have any machine learning models you used. include locations of the model files here as well.

 .. _launch-files: